Menu

 You should not be responsible for paying hefty medical bills when someone else is at fault.
 Having this evidence on record can give you a fairer shot at receiving financial compensation.

 Alongside medical bills, if a drunk driver also caused non-economic damages, you and your loved ones can still obtain compensation.
-In our article when to sue for personal injury, we lay out the different types of damages that a victim of an accident can collect including non-financial damages like wrongful death, pain and suffering, loss of companionship, disfigurement and/or impairment, and mental anguish.
+In our article, “When to Sue for Personal Injury“, we lay out the different types of damages that a victim of an accident can collect including non-financial damages like wrongful death, pain and suffering, loss of companionship, disfigurement and/or impairment, and mental anguish.

 These damages, though more internal, can qualify for financial compensation.